-"Early in the war the German Armies owed much in their victories in Poland, Belgium, and France to their dive-bombers.
-These aircraft acted in close support to the armour and infantry ...
-They often put hostile artillery out of action, but generally by driving the detachments from their guns.
+"Early in the war the German Armies owed much in their victories in Poland.
+Belgium and France to their diversorbers.
+These aircraft acted in close support to the armour and infantry....They often put hostile artillery out of action, but generally by driving the detachments from their guns.
 The successes were won for the most part by moral rather than material effect.
-To troops unused to them, especially the French division of low categories, they proved extremely unsettling."
+To troops unused to them, especially the French divisions of low categories, they proved extremely unsettling."